The Norm-Separation Delay Law of Grokking: A First-Principles Theory of Delayed Generalization: Introduction

 \section{Introduction}

-Neural networks sometimes display a striking behaviour known as \textbf{grokking}: a model first perfectly memorises its training data, yet fails to generalise for many optimisation steps before abruptly transitioning to near-perfect generalisation.
-This phenomenon has been repeatedly observed in algorithmic tasks such as modular arithmetic~\citep{power2022grokking} and has become an important benchmark for understanding representation learning dynamics.
-While previous work has documented the phenomenon empirically~\citep{power2022grokking} and analysed the circuits that emerge after generalisation~\citep{nanda2023progress}, a fundamental question remains unanswered: \emph{why does the transition take so long?}
+Neural networks sometimes exhibit a striking and poorly understood phenomenon known as \emph{grokking}: a model first perfectly memorises its training data, yet fails to generalise for a long period before suddenly transitioning to near-perfect generalisation.
+This delayed generalisation behaviour was first documented in algorithmic tasks such as modular arithmetic~\citep{power2022grokking} and has since been studied across a wide range of settings~\citep{liu2023omnigrok}, becoming an important testbed for understanding representation learning dynamics.